Lavender-Discord/Lavender/README.md

 # Clients

-Support for BetterDiscord (Canary) is available inside the clients folder.
-Support for other clients will come soon.
+Lavender is now only for Powercord.
+Removed from better discord recently due to some reasons.

 # Server

-Lavender doesn't have a server of its own obviously but I do have a random community server called Gradient, you can join it for some fun maybe 🤷‍♂️.
+Lavender doesn't have a server of its own obviously but I do have a random community server called Gradient, you can join it for some fun maybe 🤷‍.

 • Invite link: [dicord.gg/B9TK7nqRE4](https://discord.gg/B9TK7nqRE4)